Any comprehensive account of the African presence in early Europe should include England, Ireland, Scotland, Wales and Scandinavia.

 Another towering figure was Alagolfare the Ethiopian giant of the Sowdone of Babylone,who’s "skin was black and hard."
 It is said that: This Astrogot (Alagolfare) of Ethiopia, he was a king of great strength; there was none such in Europe.
 So strong and so long in length, I trowe (?) he were a devil's son of Bezelbubb's line."
 There is also the legendary fight between William of Orange (an eleventh century count of Poitiers) and Ysore (a Black Saracen giant).
-Top left, Ysore the Black "Saracen" giant 1250 A.D.
+Bottom left, Ysore the Black "Saracen" giant 1250 A.D.

 Blacks likewise appear as sea-roving Saracens in the early Viking sagas.
 For example, in the Orkneyinga Saga (a thirteenth century Icelandic account of the Earls of Orkney), references are made to a great battle on the Mediterranean Sea between Vikings and Black Saracens.
+It stated that:

 Once both parties were aboard there was fierce fighting, the people on the dromond being Saracens, whom we call infidels of Mohammed, among them a good many black men, who put up a strong resistance.

 Erling, honoured aimer of spears, eagerly advanced toward the vessel in victory, with banners of blood; the black warriors,brave lads, we captured or killed, crimsoning our blades.
 Busy with this dromond business our blades we bloodied on the blacks.
 After sparing some of the captives, including their leader, these Vikings fell into the hands of more Saracens, "who repaid them with similar generosity."Top left, Negroid English/Saxon coins, minted in England, between the 10th and 11th centuries and top right, Negroid gold coin pendant, about 590 A.D., found near St. Martin’s church, Canterbury.

 Nearly all the major universities in Europe sprung up around the same time, beginning in the second half of the 12th century right up through the 13th, a span of about one hundred and fifty years.